taoshidev/proprietary-trading-network/docs/miner.md

 ## Scoring Details

-*Risk-Adjusted Returns* is the most heavily weighted scoring mechanism in our system.
+*Risk-Adjusted Returns* is a heavily weighted scoring mechanism in our system.
 We calculate this metric using a combination of average daily returns and a drawdown term, assessed over different lookback periods.
 This approach allows us to measure each miner’s returns while factoring in the level of risk undertaken to achieve those returns.

-While our primary scoring mechanic is returns, consistency and statistical confidence each play a substantial role in scoring our miners as we look to prioritize miners with a consistent track record of success.
+While returns is a significant scoring mechanic, consistency and statistical confidence each play a substantial role in scoring our miners as we look to prioritize miners with a consistent track record of success.
 Additionally, we have a layer of costs and penalties baked into PTN, to simulate the real costs of trading.

 We calculate daily returns for all positions and the entire portfolio, spanning from 12:00 AM UTC to 12:00 AM UTC the following day.
 However, if a trading day is still ongoing, we still monitor real-time performance and risks.